elastic-ipfs/elastic-ipfs/cicd-workflows.md

 # CI/CD Workflows

 All Elastic Provider component repositories follow the [Feature Branch Workflow strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
-They can have any number of short-lived feature branches and two long-lived branches, which are:  `main` and `dev`.
-All PRs should be targetting `main`, [while `dev` branch is used as an optional way of validating big features](#dev-branch).
+They can have any number of short-lived feature branches and a single long-lived branch, which is `main`.
+All PRs should be targetting `main`.

 ## Build Workflow